Bhamian Khurd

-Bhamian Khurd village is located in Ludhiana Tehsil of Ludhiana district in Punjab, India.
-It is situated 16 km away from sub-district headquarter Ludhiana (east) and 16 km away from district headquarter Ludhiana.
-As per 2009 stats, Shankar Colony is the gram panchayat of Bhamian Khurd village.
-It is situated 97 km from state capital Chandigarh.
+Bhamian Khurd was a Village but now it is an urban area of Ludhiana in the state of Punjab.
+It is located 16 km east of the sub-district headquarters Ludhiana and 16 km from the district headquarters Ludhiana.
+According to the 2009 statistics, Shankar Colony serves as the gram panchayat of Bhamian Khurd village.
+The village is 97 km from the state capital Chandigarh.

 Geographical Area

 The total geographical area of village is 216 hectares.
 Bhamian Khurd has a total population of 8,222 peoples.
 There are about 1,706 houses in Bhamian Khurd village.
 Ludhiana is nearest town to Bhamian Khurd.